 Department of Consumer Affairs (DOCA) was organized on April 1st 2016 under the Ministry of Commerce.
-As the focal organization for consumer protection activities, the department works in cooperation with relevant government ministries, non-governmental consumer organizations, private sector organizations for product safety activities, consumer redress activities and consumer education activities.
-Myanmar Consumer Protection Commission, and Union Territory, Region, State and District Consumer Affair Committees were also set up in accordance with the law.
-Consumer Information and Complaint Centers (CICCs) are being established in the Union Territory, Regions and States of Myanmar.
+As the focal organization for consumer protection activities, the department works in cooperation with relevant government ministries, non-governmental consumer organizations, private sectors for product safety activities, consumer redress activities and consumer education activities.
+Myanmar Consumer Protection Commission, and Union Territory, Region, State and District Consumer Affair Committees were also set up under the purview of Consumer Protection Law.
+Consumer Information and Complaint Centers (CICCs) have been established in the Union Territory, Regions and States of Myanmar.
+Currently, there are forty-eight centers across the nation.

-According to the Consumer Protection Law 2019, Myanmar Consumer Protection Commission comprising the Union Minister of the Ministry of Commerce as a Chairman, the Deputy Ministers from the respective Ministries, the Heads of respective government departments and organizations, the representatives from the non-governmental organizations and experts as members was established in accordance with the Union Cabinet’s Executive Order No.59/2019.
+According to the Consumer Protection Law 2019, Myanmar Consumer Protection Commission comprising the Union Minister of the Ministry of Commerce as Chairman, the Deputy Ministers from the respective Ministries, the Heads of respective government departments and expert as members was re-established with the notification no. 45/2021.
 The Department of Consumer Affairs serves as a secretariat to the Myanmar Consumer Protection Commission.

 According to the Law, Myanmar Consumer Protection Commission, the highest authoritative body in Myanmar, responsible for the successful implementation of the objectives of the Consumer Protection Law.
 The Commission will adopt consumer protection policies, provide recommendations on consumer-related matters to the Cabinet, report to the Cabinet about consumer protection activities, and present work-plans to the Cabinet in case of any special condition and working procedures.